Configuring iPhone proxy settings lets you manage network traffic and enhance privacy at the system level for any Wi-Fi connection.

 - Automatic: Enter a PAC (Proxy Auto-Configuration) or URL.

-How to disable iPhone proxy server connection
+How to turn off or disable proxy on iPhone?

 - Go back to Settings > Wi-Fi.